Sonic2kDBS/long_term_memory/README.md

 - `{time_difference}` is how long ago the memory was made (example: "4 days ago")

 ### `ltm_writes.min_message_length`
 How long a message must be for it to be considered for LTM storage.
 Lower this value to allow "shorter" memories to get recorded by LTM.
+36 seems to be best.

 ### `ltm_reads.max_cosine_distance`
 Controls how "similar" your last message has to be to the "best" LTM message to be loaded into the context.
 It represents the cosine distance, where "lower" means "more similar".
-Lower this value to reduce how often memories get loaded into the bot.
+Lower this value to reduce how often memories get loaded to the model.
+0.6 seems to be best.

 ### `ltm_reads.num_memories_to_fetch`
 The (maximum) number of memories to fetch from LTM.
 Raise this number to fetch more (relevant) memories, however, this will consume more of your fixed context budget.
+I recommend 2.

 ### `ltm_reads.memory_length_cutoff_in_chars`
 A hard cutoff for each memory's length.
-This prevents very long memories from flooding and consuming the full context.
+This prevents very long memories from flooding and consuming the full context window length.
+288 seems to be best.
+(Note, that this is the cutoff length for loading one memory.
+Still the full length of all memories will be saved in the DB.)

 ## How It Works Behind the Scenes
 ### Database